-- 1 What is the reason for the 'convergence of orientation' in LSEs and SMEs? - 2 How can an SME compensate for its lack of resources and expertise in global marketing when trying to enter export markets? - 3 What are the main differences between global marketing and marketing in the domestic context? - 4 Explain the main advantages of centralizing upstream activities and decentralizing downstream activities. - 5 How is the 'virtual value chain' different from the 'conventional value chain'?
+- 1 How can an SME compensate for its lack of resources and expertise in global marketing when trying to enter export markets? - 2 What are the main differences between global marketing and marketing in the domestic context? - 3 Explain the main advantages of centralizing upstream activities and decentralizing downstream activities. - 4 How is the 'virtual value chain' different from the 'conventional value chain'?